cs50nestm/cs50labs/operators/README.md

 a = a * 3;
 ```

-Notice that I didn't write `int` in front of the `a` in this last example.
+Notice that we didn't write `int` in front of the `a` in this last example.
 Why?
-Well in order for `a` to already have a value, `a` would have already been declared earlier in my program!
+Well in order for `a` to already have a value, `a` would have already been declared earlier in our program!

 {% next %}

 ## What about division?

-You'll notice I didn't mention division in the section above.
-That's because division works a bit differently than you are used to.

-The symbol used for division is `/`, however, division in C works differently when you are dividing ints than it does when you are dividing floats.
+You'll notice that division wasn't mentioned in the section above.
+The symbol used for division is `/`, however, division in C works differently when we are dividing ints than we might be used to.

-If I write
+If we write

 ```c
 5 / 2;
 ```

-the C language will interpret this as dividing two ints.
-Now if you remember when you first learned about data types, ints can only hold whole numbers.
+we are telling our program to divide two ints.
+Now remember from our earlier labs, ints can only hold whole numbers.
 So the operation of dividing two ints will truncate, or cut off everything in the result that comes after the decimal point.
 The result of this operation is therefore 2!

 If doesn't matter if I try to store this in an `int` or a `float`.
 The result of the operation will be evaluated first, and then assigned to my variable.